billhannah/json-stringify/README.md

 Simple command-line utility for helping with posting JSON as a string.

-Reads the input of a JSON file and escapes the JSON object in the contents.
+Reads the input of a JSON file and HTML escapes the JSON object in the contents.

 The result will be written to the console (default) or to a file (`-o`, `--out`)